 "No!
 Wait, I'm sorry."
 I said, forgetting all about my shyness as I hurried towards him to apologize.
 He stopped and turned around to gaze at me guardedly.

 I took a deep breath.
 "I'm sorry.
 It's just that I'm not used to a stranger being so courteous."
 I explained.
 He continued to stare at me in silence, his expression still painfully guarded.
-Once again I found myself turning red as a tomato as I became unsure of myself.
+Once again I found heat flooding my cheeks as I became unsure of myself.

 "Um…what I meant was…it was nice of you to offer…b-but…."
 I suddenly found myself stammering at his unchanged expression, suddenly uncomfortable with how severe he looked.
 Taking a deep breath, I focused my gaze on the floor, noting that he wore combat boots, and finished my sentence.

 "It was nice of you to offer but you were probably going to eat the noodles for dinner, right?
 I wouldn't feel comfortable, having you give up your dinner for me when we don't know each other.
 It wouldn't seem right, you know?
 Besides, it's not like I can't find something else to eat.
 So as nice as your offer is-"

 "What's your name?"
 Mr. Sex suddenly asked me, cutting me off.
 I looked up in surprise only to find my eyes catching his.
 Embarrassed I lowered my face.

 "Marty.
 Marty Flynn."
 I mumbled.
 I gave a surprised yelp as my hand was suddenly grabbed forcing me to look up at Mr. Sex's suddenly amused face.
 He gave a smirk.